• +44 7391 388154

 Week Two – Economies of Affection: Pride and Prejudice

-Pride and Prejudice depicts a social milieu in which young women must negotiate a careful course through the rituals of courtship while remaining ever mindful of the code of conduct governing female behaviour and the hard economic circumstances faced by women without independent incomes.
+Pride and Prejudice depicts a social milieu in which young women must negotiate a careful course through the rituals of courtship while remaining ever mindful of the codes of conduct governing female behaviour and the hard economic circumstances faced by women without independent incomes.
 This seminar will address the financial and reputational anxieties that underpin the narrative of this most celebrated of Austen’s novels.

 Week Three – Revision of the Estate: Mansfield Park